anakinj/ruby-jwt/README.md

 ### **Custom algorithms**

-When encoding or decoding a token, you can pass in a custom object through the `algorithm` option to handle signing or verification.
+When encoding or decoding a token, you can pass in a custom object as the `algorithm` option to handle signing or verification.
 This custom object must include or extend the `JWT::JWA::SigningAlgorithm` module and implement certain methods:

 - For decoding/verifying: The object must implement the methods `alg` and `verify`.
 - For encoding/signing: The object must implement the methods `alg` and `sign`.